Euro zone bond yields dip as concern grows over second COVID wave

 LONDON, Sept 24 (Reuters) - High-grade euro zone government bond yields fell across the board on Thursday on bets that the European Central Bank will keep the stimulus taps flowing as worries grow over the economic impact of a second wave of COVID-19 infections.

-With a number of countries in Europe -- including the UK and Spain -- taking fresh measures to combat a surge in new coronavirus cases, policymakers around the world are expected to respond in kind.
+With a number of countries in Europe - including Britain and Spain - taking fresh measures to combat a renewed surge in coronavirus cases, policymakers around the world are expected to respond in kind.

 In the United States, Federal Reserve officials have doubled down on efforts to convince investors they will keep monetary policy easy for years to allow unemployment to fall, emphasising that interest rates will stay near zero.